data2intelligence/Tres/README.md

 2, output: results from the interaction test.

 Column: Condition ID in the format of Value_Type.Cell_Type.Patient_ID.Signal_ID
-	Value_Type: t: t-value from the student t-test on the interaction term in regression, p: p-value of the associated t-value
+  -Value_Type: t: t-value from the student t-test on the interaction term in regression, p: p-value of the associated t-value
-	Cell_Type: the same as input
+  -Cell_Type: the same as input
-	Patient_ID: the same as input
+  -Patient_ID: the same as input
-	Signal_ID: TGFB1 or TRAIL, representing two immunosuppressive signals in the tumor microenvironment
+  -Signal_ID: TGFB1 or TRAIL, representing two immunosuppressive signals in the tumor microenvironment

 Row: Gene ID